benders5e/benders5e/firebender.md

 Combustionbenders possess the rare ability to firebend with their minds.
 Instead of using movement to focus their chi, they carefully direct this energy through the forehead, which is often marked by an intricate third-eye tattoo.

 #### Mind's Eye
-Beginning when you choose this specialization at 5th level, you can fire bend even if your limbs are restrained as long as your head is free, without being at disadvantage.
+Beginning when you choose this specialization at 5th level, you learn to firebend without moving your limbs, channeling your bending through your forehead instead.
 Because your bending requires no movement, you have advantage on attacks against targets you have not yet attacked in the current combat.
 You also gain advantage on initiative.
 On your first turn, you deal double damage.

 #### Combustion
 At 7th level, you can cause explosions with your basic bending attack.
 Instead of making a firebending attack, you can choose to make a combustion attack.
 Pick a point within range on which to center the explosion.
 Targets in a 5-foot radius must make a Dexterity saving throw against your bending DC.
 On a failure, they take your bending damage in force damage, and on a success they take half damage.